 A writer and editor, Nina wanted a rescue Westie when she went freelance some 12 years ago.
 But then a skinny, ginger, shy foster dog called Pippa turned up and changed everything.
 Having grown up in Germany with a dachshund and assorted other pets, Nina moved to London and worked in TV covering news and fashion for five years and has been a freelance correspondent, writer and sub-editor ever since.
 She has branched out into covering trends, design and travel.
-In 2011, she did an MA in philosophy for no particular reason, and occasionally employs these learnings in Ponderdog comics.
+In 2011, Nina did an MA in philosophy for no particular reason.
 Wunderdog is her pet project.

 Pippa May, late co-editor

-Sadly, Pippa had a number if illnesses: she lost an eye to glaucoma, turned blind eventually as the remaining eye developed glaucoma too, had Cushing's Disease, arthritis and seasonal allergies.
-One ear was down following an aural hematoma operation.
-Pippa was diagnosed with lymphoma – cancer of the lymp nodes – in 2016.
-Thanks to amazing care, she had another 18 months after that, around 10 years in human years.
+Sadly, Pippa had a number of illnesses: she lost an eye to glaucoma, turned completely blind eventually, had Cushing's Disease, arthritis, allergies and lymphoma.
 Pippa was utterly loved until her very last breath, and she is the guardian dog-angel for Wunderdog.

 George is a lifestyle and portrait photographer based in London.
 He has always been surrounded by dogs of all shapes and sizes – from golden retrievers to german shepherds, his love for dogs is about at the same level as his love for photography.
 After making the move from Derbyshire to London, George now photographs and directs video content for brands around the UK including the wonderful Wunderdog.
 His first story for us was a feature on Hiro + Wolf, and looking at those smiling hounds a great shoot it was too. georgebaxter.co Instagram @georgekbaxter